On the duality of massive Kalb-Ramond and Proca fields: Above and beyond the strong coupling scale

 Evidently, for a small mass, the first term will be the most dominant.
 It becomes of the same order of magnitude as the kinetic term for the longitudinal modes at length scales

 At this scale, the longitudinal modes enters the strong coupling regime.
+This scale agrees with that of \cite{Khoury}, where it was obtained by introducing a Stueckelberg field and identifying the interacting term with the largest singularity in the massless limit.
 On the other hand, the most significant contributor to the transverse modes is the second term.
 It is of the same order of magnitude as the kinetic term of the transverse modes at scales

 Because this scale is smaller than the strong coupling scale of the longitudinal modes, we cannot claim that the transverse modes enter the strong coupling regime as the perturbation theory for the longitudinal modes is no longer reliable.
 Therefore, to find out what happens to the transverse modes, we must analyse the theory beyond the strong coupling scale.
 However, before we do that, we will verify the strong coupling scale on the level of the equations of motion which define it. \\\\ The equations of motion for the longitudinal and transverse modes on scales $\frac{1}{L^2}\gg m^2$ with the most important terms are given by